Metaswitch/clearwater-readthedocs/docs/index.md

 ## Latest Release

-The latest stable release of Clearwater is "[Pride And Prejudice](http://www.goodreads.com/book/show/1885.Pride_and_Prejudice)".
+The latest stable release of Clearwater is "[Quidditch Through the Ages](http://www.goodreads.com/book/show/111450.Quidditch_Through_the_Ages)".

 ## Architecture